Due dates: November 1st for spring admission or March 1st for fall admission

 Students who wish to enter the HID program as a second degree seeking student or as a transfer student must be able to complete a minimum of four full 15-credit hour semesters of coursework.
 The application will be reviewed by the CBAT Honors-in-Discipline Director and/or the Honors-in-Discipline faculty committee.
 In addition, the CBAT HID Director and/or the CBAT HID Committee reserves the right to request and/or consider the student's ACT and/or SAT scores, a writing sample (provided in person by the student), and interview the student before dispositioning their application.

-At least 18 to 21 hours (depending on your major) of Honors coursework must be completed; enhanced courses may be used to satisfy no more than six credits of the required hours (upon approval of the CBAT HID Director).
+At least 18 to 21 hours (depending on your major) of Honors coursework must be completed; enhanced courses may be used to satisfy no more than two courses (i.e., six - eight credits) of the required hours (upon approval of the CBAT HID Director).
 No course enhancements may be substituted for the student's Research Methods or Honors Thesis courses.
 Students who cannot meet these requirements will not be admitted into the HID Program.

 Note: No retroactive credit will be given for any Honors courses taken prior to acceptance into the Honors-in-Discipline program in the College of Business and Technology.

 The requirements for retention in the CBAT Honors-in-Discipline program include:

 • Enrollment in a minimum of 12 credit hours per semester.
 If the student is awarded an Honors-in-Discipline scholarship, the student must take 15 credit hours in all semesters but the thesis semester.